Recommendation Letter (England & Wales)

 The key skills and achievements section is the substantive core of the letter.
 It should provide specific, concrete examples of the candidate's professional performance, rather than general praise.
 References to particular projects, outcomes, financial results, client relationships, or leadership contributions are far more convincing than assertions that the candidate is 'hard-working' or 'a team player' without evidential support.

-The Equality Act 2010 compliance note — either as an explicit legal notice in the letter or as a drafting discipline throughout — ensures that no information relating to protected characteristics is included.
+The Equality Act 2010 compliance note — either as an explicit legal notice in the letter or as a drafting discipline throughout — confirms that no information relating to protected characteristics is included.
 A reference that refers to pregnancy, disability, religious observance, age, or any other protected characteristic may expose the referee to a discrimination claim, regardless of whether the reference was positive or negative.

 The data protection compliance section, referencing the Data Protection Act 2018 and the UK GDPR, confirms that the personal data in the letter is being processed lawfully and in accordance with the data protection principles.
 This is particularly important for organisations that provide references at scale and wish to demonstrate compliance with their data protection obligations.